How to Avoid Burnout as a Church Volunteer

 Our goal should be to discover what makes our hearts alive.
 We need to ask questions such as:

 - What could I do for hours on end?

 - What are my spiritual gifts?

 Asking and learning the answers to these questions will help us determine what kind of roles we are suited for.
-We get to discover how we are wired and what makes our heart alive.
+We get to discover how we are wired and what makes our hearts alive.
 There are some great assessment tools for these questions.
-Personality tests such as Myers-Briggs, DISC and Strengthsfinder are great for anyone to take.
+Personality tests such as Myers-Briggs, DISC, and Strengthsfinder are great for anyone to take.
 There are also spiritual gifts tests online that one can take to help them discover their natural abilities.